 There seems to be an emerging consensus that the choices we make around food, and thus agriculture, are important.
-That the individual decisions we make about food have planetary significance.
-These dietary beliefs are coalescing into words like conventional, organic, vegetarian, vegan, locavore and paleo.
-Each of these represents a different view of our collective situation and suggests how we might act if we wish to be of benefit to our world.
+That the individual decisions we make about food have planetary consequence.
+These dietary beliefs are coalescing into words like conventional, organic, vegan, regenerative, locavore and paleo.
+Each of these represents a different view of our collective situation and suggests different choices if we wish how we eat to be of benefit to our world.

 I’d like to begin with what I hope is an uncontroversial starting point, and then explore a little from there.